miloofcroton/parking-lot/README.md

   * /selectors
     * cars.js
   * store.js
-* /testing - libs and configs for testing the site
+* /testing - the directory where all tests go
   * /fixtures
+  * /mocks
+    * fileMock.js
+  * /setup
     * setupTests.js
-* /styles - core styles to get the site bootstrapped, includes color variables and core page layout
-  * main.css
-  * variables.css
-* /site - basic site info (might become more useful if there are more variables)
-  * config.js
 * index.html
 * index.js

-## Scaffolding tips:

-* `npx crcf -f -p src/components/about` creates functional component with proptypes called 'about'
-* `npx crcf -p src/components/about` creates class component with proptypes called 'about'
-* `npx crcf -f src/components/about` creates functional component called 'about'
-* `npx crcf src/components/about` creates class component called 'about'

 ## New Features

+* using styled-components for CSS in JS
-* using React Helmet to manage page-level stuff (in the head element) within App.jsx instead of importing at index.html
+* using react-helmet to manage page-level stuff (in the head element) within App.jsx instead of importing at index.html
 * using `.jsx` instead of `.js`, which is a very minor change but makes things more explicit (had to change only the test property in webpack for it to work, plus imports require the explicit `.jsx` if from a file, which kind of like)
-*